Best Scroll Saw Blades: Take Your Woodworking to a Higher Level

 - Can cut a wide variety of materials

-- A great all-around combination kit
+- Great all-around combination kit

-- Users have reported occasional pin breakage
+- Users have reported occasional pin breakage, although some of these attribute this issue to user error

 This package of 5-inch Bosch pin end blades comes with 12 standard tooth blades with 20 TPI.